code-with-zeeshan/universal-translation-system/docs/REDIS_INTEGRATION.md

 2. Track decoder health status
 3. Store A/B test configurations

 If Redis is unavailable, it falls back to using the local file system.
+In addition, the coordinator:

+- Periodically mirrors Redis data to `configs/decoder_pool.json` via `DecoderPool.mirror_redis_to_disk()`
+- Validates and logs the mirror interval at startup (`COORDINATOR_MIRROR_INTERVAL`, min 5s)

 ### Rate Limiter